Internal conflict in Peru: Early incidents (2001–2011)

-Since 2002, there have been a number of incidents relating to internal conflict within Peru.
-On 20 March 2002, a car bomb exploded at "El Polo," a mall in a wealthy district of Lima near the U.S. embassy.
 On 9 June 2003, a Shining Path group attacked a camp in Ayacucho, and took 68 employees of the Argentine company Techint and three police guards hostage.
 The hostages worked at the Camisea gas pipeline project that takes natural gas from Cuzco to Lima.
 According to sources from Peru's Interior Ministry, the hostage-takers asked for a sizable ransom to free the hostages.
 Two days later, after a rapid military response, the hostage-takers abandoned the hostages.
 According to some sources, the company paid the ransom.
+On 12 June, an ambush on an army patrol left 7 soldiers dead.
+On 25 June, police sub-officer Edgar García Villena was killed in Pampa Aurora, and a rondero was killed alongside two family members in Bagua, Junín.
+At the time, the Police's DIRCOTE unit had identified four so-called "companies" of the group: